In meeting with COAS, US Centcom extols Pakistan army’s counterterrorism efforts

 “Both reiterated the desire to further enhance bilateral relations in all fields,” it added

-The ISPR further stated that the visiting dignitary acknowledged and appreciated Pakistan Army’s successes in fight against terrorism and Pakistan’s continued efforts for bringing peace and stability in the region.
+The ISPR further stated that the visiting dignitary acknowledged and appreciated Pakistan Army’s successes in the fight against terrorism and Pakistan’s continued efforts for bringing peace and stability to the region.

+This is the second visit of Centcom Commander General Kurilla as he first visited the South Asian nation in December last year after the change in the army’s command.

+In the previous interaction, General Kurilla held a delegation-level meeting with the Pakistan Army’s top brass where matters of mutual interest, regional stability, security cooperation, and military ties were discussed.